Jbleezy/BO1-Reimagined/README.md

 * All traps now kill instantly
 * Fixed trap handles being moved to the wrong spot and trap lights staying green if a trap was activated while the trap handle was still moving up
 * All trap triggers now display active and cooldown hintstrings
+* All traps now take players' points as soon as the trigger is activated
 * Fixed traps showing damage fx when player is spectating if the player bled out in a trap and the trap is active

 ### Electric Traps (All Maps)